-The banks of the river Thames rang out again this Sunday with the familiar combination of crazed chanting, warm prosecco and overly sporty sunglasses as the annual spectacle of the University boat race careered around the bend.
-The ever present – if vaguely non PC — Oxfordian cry of “I’d rather be a leper than a Tab” was broken only by Cambridge’s own retort “Shove your Dreaming Spires up your arse” (both sung, by the way, to the tune of “She’ll Be Coming Round the Mountain.”)
+Which means there will be none of the crazed hollering, warm Prosecco and overly sporty sunglasses of yesteryear; nor we will hear the famous — if vaguely non PC — Oxfordian cry of “I’d rather be a leper than a Tab”, or Cambridge’s own retort “Shove your Dreaming Spires up your arse” (both sung, by the way, to the tune of “She’ll Be Coming Round the Mountain.”)

 And that’s a shame, really.
 It’s the tension, the rivalry, the gamesmanship and the fanaticism that really makes this race.
 Because these feelings are not just confected for one weekend in April.
 They run deep: 850 years deep, to be precise.
 Here’s our rundown of the bloodiest battlegrounds in the world’s oldest university rivalry.

 To unlock this article, please subscribe.
 Benefits include:

 - Direct offers and benefits with luxury hotels, clubs, restaurants and handpicked brands

 - Invitations to a minimum of 4 member-only events each year